Phil Howard (chef): Accolades

 Howard won the Chef Award at the 1998 Catey Awards, the Restaurant Chef at the 2005 Craft Guild of Chefs Awards, the Chefs' Chef at the 2008–09 AA Hospitality Awards, the Restaurateur of the Year (Independent) at the 2011 Catey Awards, the Chefs' Chef of the Year at the 2016 National Restaurant Awards, the Best Chef at the 2017 GQ Food & Drink Awards, and the Mentor Chef Award of the 2022 Michelin Great Britain and Ireland special awards.

 Howard also earned the Special Award at the 2011 Craft Guild of Chefs Awards and the special Chef's Chef Award at the 2012 National Restaurant Awards.

 Out of the top 100 most influential people in the UK hospitality industry, The Caterer ranked Howard 78th in 2005, 43rd in 2010, 51st in 2011, 37th in 2012, and 81st in 2018.

 On 20 July 2018 at Canterbury Cathedral, the University of Kent gave its alumni, Howard an honorary Doctor of Arts degree for his "inspirational life and outstanding contribution to hospitality and food".

 Personal life

 Howard was admitted twice to drug rehabilitation in 1995 after a three-year addiction to primarily crack cocaine, which he used to compensate his excessive workload at The Square.
 Since then, he has remained clean and refrained from drugs and alcohol.
-He has also attended Narcotics Anonymous meetings, done exercise, and participated in numerous marathons and triathlons.
+He also attended Narcotics Anonymous meetings, exercised, and participated in numerous marathons and triathlons.
 Nine months after Phil's recovery, his brother Greg died of drug overdose in 1996.

 Howard has been married to Jennie from the early 1990s to 1997 and since their remarriage in 1999.
 They have two children.
 They have resided in Barnes, London since 1999 or 2000.